-A Robertsonian translocation is a chromosomal rearrangment involving two acrocentric chromosomes.
-Robertsonian translocations are actually the most frequent chromosomal rearrangment in humans, showing an incidence of 1 in 1,000.
-A difference between Robertsonian translocations and balanced translocations is in that people with a Robertsonian translocation has 45 chromosomes instead of 46.
-The translocation takes place when two acrocentric chromosomes lose their short arms (also known as satellites).
-The remaining long arms fuse together around the centromere, forming a single chromosome.
+Robertsonian translocations are chromosomal rearrangements involving two acrocentric chromosomes.
+Robertsonian translocations are actually the most frequent chromosomal rearrangements in humans, showing an incidence of 1 in 1,000.
+A difference between Robertsonian translocations and balanced translocations is that people with a Robertsonian translocation have 45 chromosomes instead of 46.
+The translocation occurs when two acrocentric chromosomes lose their short arms (also known as satellites).
+The remaining long arms fuse around the centromere, forming a single chromosome.
 Acrocentric chromosomes of the human karyotype are chromosomes number 13, 14, 15, 21, and 22.

 Although all combinations are possible, two are the most frequent Robertsonian translocations in humans:

 - rob(13;14)(q10;q10) (this is certainly the most frequent one, being consistent with 75% of all Robertsonian translocations)

 What are the clinical consequences of a Robertsonian translocation?

 Robertsonian translocations are caused by the two acrocentric chromosomes’ loss of the satellites (short arms).
 The long arms then fuse forming a single chromosome.
 The loss of the satellites of acrocentric chromosomes does not cause clinical problems, as these satellites contain genomic material which is not essential for life.
 Therefore, carriers of a Robertsonian translocation are healthy.